 When you select a Drone to view, you will earn an upgrade point or two.
 By viewing all of the Drones available in the game via this display, you’ll earn this trophy:

 This trophy is practically unmissable because you will definitely fight each type of Drone on your way to finishing the main campaign, all you need to do is remember to visit the station once you’ve complete Chapter 7 – at which point you will have fought every drone type.
 Once at the station, select and view each drone and once you’ve viewed the last one your trophy will pop.

 Misc Combat Trophies

-Each of the combat trophies are actually trackable from both the loading screens and the cosmetics section of the Suit Upgrade Station, because they each will unlock a new colour scheme for the suit!
+Each of the combat trophies in this portion of our Iron Man VR Trophy Guide are actually trackable from both the loading screens and the cosmetics section of the Suit Upgrade Station, because they each will unlock a new colour scheme for the suit!